When FSRA assumed the regulatory duties of FSCO and DICO, it inherited over 500 pieces of guidance issued by these legacy regulators.

 - More suitable as general industry information on the sector page

-Based on the assessment, where applicable FSRA will adapt each piece of inherited guidance to the Guidance Framework, migrate the content to the appropriate sector page as general industry information, or deactivated the guidance.
+Based on the assessment, FSRA adapted some pieces of inherited guidance to the Guidance Framework, migrated the content to the appropriate sector page as general industry information, or deactivated the guidance.
 As a result of the assessment in 2020, FSRA announced it had reduced its inherited guidance by 51%.
 Follow the link to Burden Reduction | Financial Services Regulatory Authority of Ontario (fsrao.ca), for more information.

-Activating Inherited Guidance Under FSRA
+Active Inherited Guidance Under FSRA

-Deactivating Inherited Guidance from FSCO and DICO
+Deactivated Inherited Guidance from FSCO and DICO